rafamayo/Workshop-UPNA-2024/Setup_scenario_1.md

 + Extracted into `~/opt/hapi-fhir-jpaserver-starter`

-## Install the spring tools for Java
+## Install the Spring Tools Suite
+Install the Spring Tools Suite as an extension in VS Code `https://marketplace.visualstudio.com/items?itemName=vmware.vscode-boot-dev-pack`